-This recipe is our apple, peach and apricot chutney, or seb aroo aur kabani chutni.
-Sweet and a bit spicy, it is an ideal accompaniment to almost every Indian dish.
+This recipe is our apple chutney, with peaches and apricots.
+Seb aroo aur kabani chutni is sweet, spicy, and an ideal accompaniment to almost every Indian dish.

 Chutney is simple to make, and after you see just how simple it is, and have tasted it, you will probably reconsider buying chutney again.

-I suggest you buy dried fruit from a health food co-operative, if there is one nearby.
-Quality tends to be better, and you can buy in the desired quantity, and not in commercially packaged quantities.
+I suggest you buy dried fruit from a health-food specialist if there is one nearby.
+The quality tends to be better, you can buy in the desired quantity, and not in commercially packaged quantities.
 The only specialist ingredient is jaggery, a coarse unrefined sugar.
-You can substitute brown, or better, raw sugar for it.
+You can substitute brown or raw sugar for it.
 However, jaggery has a distinct flavour compared to normal sugars.
 Jaggery is available from Indian grocers and is a pantry item for most Indian cooks.

 On an etiquette point: never, ever, serve chutney from the storage jar.
 Always place it into a small serving dish.

-Combine all the ingredients in a heavy pan and bring to the boil.
+- Combine all the ingredients in a heavy pan and bring to a simmer.
 Turn heat to medium-low and cook, keeping up a strong simmer, for about 30 minutes or until you have a thick, jam-like consistency.
-Stir frequently and turn the heat down slightly when the chutney thickens to prevent it sticking to the bottom of the pan.
+Stir frequently and turn the heat down slightly when the chutney thickens to prevent it from sticking to the bottom of the pan.

 - This chutney will keep in the refrigerator for up to 10 days.